GeoBradDev/WWJC_ChromeExtension/README.md

 ## 🤝 Contributing

-Ideas, improvements, and respectful theological insights are welcome.
+Ideas, improvements, and respectful insights are welcome.

 ---